thanos-io/thanos/tutorials/katacoda/thanos/9-prom-operator-demo-receive/finish.md

-# Kubernetes: Seamless Streaming Thanos via Prometheus Operator

-TBD
+# Summary

+Congratulations! 🎉🎉🎉

+You completed our Prometheus-Operator with Thanos demo!

 ### Feedback